rosieprom/rosiedev/README.md

 # rosie.dev
-Rosie's new Website!

-Built with NextJS, React, TailwindCSS and hosted on Now.sh
+Built with NextJS, Styled Components and React